The Concentration Conversation

 • Strategic Selling

-Let’s explore each one of these further.
+Let’s explore each one further.

 • Hold: This is the first bucket a client needs to define.
 We need to establish how much of a concentrated stock, if any, a client wants to maintain ownership of.
 You are helping clients determine a prudent hold target and how the position may impact risk and long-term financial goals.

-Let’s move on to
+Let move on to:

-• Options and Derivatives: Clients can use various overlay strategies, such as selling calls, buying puts, collaring, or using variable prepaid forwards.
+• Options and Derivatives: Clients can use various overlay strategies, such as selling calls, buying puts, collaring or using variable prepaid forwards.
 These strategies can help modify the risk profile of the concentration, generate income, or help monetize the position.
-In some cases, the monetization offered through a variable prepaid forward can be used for diversification or tax-loss harvesting strategies.
+In some cases, the monetization offered through a variable pre-paid forward can be used for diversification or tax-loss harvesting strategies.

-Up next is
+Up next is:

-Donor-advised funds and family foundations allow clients to combine, or “bunch”, future gifts to maximize their current year deduction and centralize giving.
+• Finally, when to give – Donor-advised funds and family foundations allow clients to combine, or “bunch”, future gifts to maximize their current year deduction and centralize giving.
 Pooled income funds and Charitable Remainder Trusts may provide an up-front tax deduction and supplement future income needs.

-The itemized deduction created through philanthropy may allow for a capital gains budget that could complement your sell strategy, which we’ll get to momentarily.
+The itemized deduction created through philanthropy may allow for a capital gains budget that could complement your sell strategy which we’ll get to momentarily.

-Pivoting to
+Pivoting to:

-Last up is
+Last up is:

 Concentrated positions can carry emotional and financial risk, yet thoughtful planning and diversification strategies can help clients tax-efficiently align portfolios with their long-term goals.
 Explore a framework to deploy both standalone and combined strategies for diversification.